lorandkis/Bopr-Dice/README.md

-# Bóper Dice
+# Bópr Dice

-Bóper Dice is a web application designed for teams doing team demos.
+Bópr Dice is a web application designed for teams doing team demos.
 It allows you to enter all your team members' names and roll a 40-sided dice to determine the order of presenting.

 ## Features